Saloni0412/Redux-Store/README.md

 ## Technologies Used

-JATE is built using the following technologies:
+Redux Store is built using the following technologies:

 - HTML
 - CSS